Kadaverciant/Machine-Learning/README.md

 # Machine-Learning
-This repository is dedicated to assignments from Machine Learning course in Innopolis University
+This repository is dedicated for assignments from Machine Learning course in Innopolis University